rufer7/cas-ssdd-2026-project/README.md

 - http://localhost:8080/api/events

-## Authentication (Microsoft Entra ID via OIDC)
+## Authentication (Auth0 via OIDC)

-Authentication is delegated to Microsoft Entra ID.
-The backend is configured as an OAuth2 resource server via the `spring-cloud-azure-starter-active-directory` starter and validates incoming bearer tokens against the configured Entra ID tenant.
+Authentication is delegated to `Auth0`.
+The backend is configured as an OAuth2 resource server and validates incoming bearer tokens against the configured Auth0 tenant.

 Behaviour: